Corn Fritters

 • 3-4 sprigs fresh cilantro, chopped

-( Measurements in Cooking )
+( Conversion Chart For Cooking )

 Procedures: